gamemanual0/gm0/source/docs/software/adv-control-system/sdk-servos.rst

      An example of servo PWM waves.
 NOTE: Servo angles are arbitrarily selected and will not be accurate to all servos

-.. warning:: Every pair of **two ports**, (0-1, 2-3, 4-5) share the SAME 2 amp limitation, so care should be taken that pairs of servos do not pull more then 2 amps.
+.. warning:: Every pair of **two ports**, (0-1, 2-3, 4-5) share the SAME 2 amp limitation, so care should be taken that pairs of servos do not pull more than 2 amps.
 Putting servos in every other port is recommended when possible.

 Hidden Methods
 --------------